-Douglas (2011) describes how career development professionals in New Zealand have become increasingly subject to quantifiable performance targets.
-These kinds of managerialist approaches essentially replace professional autonomy and responsibility with a top-down, target-driven culture.
-This kind of approach undermines the rationale for professionalism and views individual careers workers as units of production, rather than independent actors.
-Douglas’ example from New Zealand, reflects wider debates about the role of professionals and professionalism within public services.
-Increasingly, such public services demand accountability to organisational objectives and require workers to demonstrate their value through regimes of performativity (Evetts, 2005; Banks, 2006).
-Such rationality reduces the space for both the development of a professionalisation agenda, and the enactment of professionalism.
+Douglas (2011) described how career development professionals in New Zealand have become increasingly subject to quantifiable performance targets.
+This kind of managerialist approach essentially replaces professional autonomy and responsibility with a top-down, target-driven culture.
+This kind of approach undermines the rationale for professionalism and views individual careers workers as units of production, rather than as independent actors.
+Douglas’s example from New Zealand reflects wider debates about the role of professionals and professionalism in public services.
+Increasingly, public services demand accountability to organisational objectives and require workers to demonstrate their value through regimes of performativity (Banks, 2004; Evetts, 2005).
+Such rationality reduces the space for both the development of a professionalisation agenda and the enactment of professionalism.

 The challenge to professionalism can also be seen concretely in the proliferation of organisationally defined job titles.
-Examples include careers adviser; career counsellor; career development consultant; careers and employability adviser; employability consultant; employability and enterprise adviser and career coach (Douglas, 2010; Neary, Marriott & Hooley, 2014, Bergamo-Prvulovic, 2014).
-Research in the UK by Neary et al. (2014) identified 103 different job titles when analysing job and person specifications aimed at recruiting career practitioners.
-Such proliferation of nomenclature does not seem to affect professions which have secured a regulatory bargain (for example, law or medicine).
+Examples include careers adviser, career counsellor, career development consultant, careers and employability adviser, employability consultant, employability and enterprise adviser, and career coach (Bergamo-Prvulovic, 2014; Douglas, 2010; Neary, Marriott, & Hooley, 2014).
+Research in the United Kingdom by Neary et al. (2014) analysed job and person specifications aimed at recruiting career practitioners and identified 103 different job titles.
+Such proliferation of nomenclature does not seem to affect professions that have secured a regulatory bargain (for example, law or medicine).
 While variations of name and role might seem superficial, they may obscure the theories, practices, and ethics that unite members of the career development profession and undermine its scope for collective action and responsibility.

 Holding on to a Professional Identity

 Despite the challenging context for the professionalisation of career development, many professionals have steadfastly hung on to their identity as a professional.
 Many commentators have argued that professionals must actively assert their professionalism.
-For example, Mulvey (2013) argues for a determinedly existentialist approach, with individual practitioners encouraged to view themselves as individual heroes despite the challenging context.
+For example, Mulvey (2013) argued for a determinedly existentialist approach, with individual practitioners encouraged to view themselves as individual heroes despite the challenging context.
 One way in which they can become match fit for the performativity challenge is to become resilient (Bimrose & Hearne, 2012) in the face of the attacks to their professionalism.

-There is evidence that practitioners are actively resisting de-professionalisation and asserting themselves as knowledgeable social agents (Giddens, 1984).
-Douglas (2010) argues that practitioners are continually struggling to ‘re-story’ themselves and navigate the continued challenges between policy and practice.
-Neary (2014) points to the crucial role of continuous professional development in enabling practitioners to reclaim and develop their sense of professionalism and identity.
-Gough (2017b) argues that, far from being victimised and de-professionalised cultural dopes (Gidden, 1984), career development practitioners from a range of delivery contexts exhibit a strong, and shared sense of professional identity, and an equally firm efficacy in knowing how to put their commitment to client-centred services into effect.
-This sense of empowerment is borne out of a deep and practical understanding of their place within everyday structures, and their power to mobilise them (Stones, 2005).
-Encouragingly, both Neary and Gough note how strongly the practitioners in their research felt they belonged to an important profession.
-Their approach may offer further potential for research into career development workers’ professionalism and identity in wider geo-political contexts.
+There is evidence that practitioners are actively resisting deprofessionalisation and are asserting themselves as knowledgeable social agents (Giddens, 1984).
+Douglas (2010) argued that practitioners are continually struggling to ‘re-story’ themselves and navigate the continued challenges between policy and practice.
+Neary (2014) pointed to the crucial role of continuous professional development in enabling practitioners to reclaim and develop their sense of professionalism and identity.
+Gough (2017b) argued that, far from being victimised and deprofessionalised cultural dupes (Gidden, 1984), career development practitioners from a range of delivery contexts exhibit a strong and shared sense of professional identity, and an equally firm efficacy in knowing how to put their commitment to client-centred services into effect.
+This sense of empowerment is born out of a deep and practical understanding of their place within everyday structures and their power to mobilise them (Stones, 2005).
+Encouragingly, both Neary and Gough noted how strongly the practitioners in their research felt they belonged to an important profession.
+Their approach may offer further potential for research into career development workers’ professionalism and identity in wider geopolitical contexts.